baroquon/reefpoints/source/posts/2017-02-17-page-load-improvements-with-app-shell.md

 - App boot: 2,700ms
 - Initial render: 4,000ms

 Next I wrote a small [Ember CLI addon](https://github.com/DockYard/ember-cli-one-script) that concats both scripts (`vendor.js` and `dockyard.js`) that Ember CLI produces together.
 Then I proceeded to load that single JavaScript file using a `` element in the head that was marked `async`.
 This had no significant improvement on the desktop side, but loading on mobile did improve.
-There is a small downside to this technique though, the two files aren't cached seperately by the browser anymore, which can increase the amount of data needed to be transfered when deploying new builds often.
+There is a small downside to this technique though, the two files aren't cached seperately by the browser anymore, which can increase the amount of data needed to be transferred when deploying new builds often.

 #### Async'ed script Mobile: Page load with empty cache